-This information circular - proxy statement is furnished in connection with the solicitation of proxies by or on behalf of our management for use at the annual and special meeting of our shareholders (the "Meeting") to be held in the Devonian Room at the Calgary Petroleum Club, 319 - 5th Avenue S.W., Calgary, Alberta, on Monday, May 14, 2018, at 3:00 p.m., Calgary time, and any adjournment thereof for the purposes set forth in the accompanying Notice of Annual and Special Meeting.
+This information circular - proxy statement is furnished in connection with the solicitation of proxies by or on behalf of the management of Black Diamond Group Limited ("Black Diamond", "our Company", the "Corporation", "we" and "us") for use at the annual and special meeting of holders of common shares ("Common Shares") of our Company (the "Meeting") to be held on Tuesday, April 27, 2021, at 1:30 p.m., Calgary time in a virtual meeting format only, by way of live audio-only webcast at https://web.lumiagm.com/294675534 and any adjournment thereof for the purposes set forth in the accompanying Notice of Annual and Special Meeting.

-Only shareholders of record at the close of business on March 26, 2018 are entitled to notice of, and to attend and vote at, the Meeting, unless a shareholder has transferred any shares subsequent to that date and the transferee shareholder, not later than ten (10) days before the Meeting, establishes ownership of such shares and demands that the transferee's name be included on the list of shareholders entitled to vote at the Meeting.
+Only shareholders of record at the close of business on March 18, 2021 are entitled to notice of, and to participate in and vote at, the Meeting, unless a shareholder has transferred any Common Shares subsequent to that date and the transferee shareholder, not later than ten (10) days before the Meeting, establishes ownership of such Common Shares and demands that the transferee's name be included on the list of shareholders entitled to vote at the Meeting.